ChromaPDX/secret-tribble/src/api/README.md

 ## Request / Response Environment

-All requests have access to an `@errors` object (see `APIError.rb`).
+All requests have access to an `@errors` object (see `api_error.rb`).
 This will automatically be turned into JSON and returned instead of other data if any errors are present.

 Similarly, all requests *must* assign their non-error output objects to the `@out` variable.
 This will automatically have `#to_json` called on it, so it must be serializable.